vikitaotiz/private_events/README.md

 - Run 'rails server' to spin up a development server
 - Once the server is up, open this link 'http://127.0.0.1:3000' on your browser

+# Testing the application

+- Navigate into the app directory, `cd private_events`
+- Then run `rspec --format doc`.
+This will display detailed information about models and test results.

 ## Authors

 :bust_in_silhouette: **Victor Otieno**